1. Home

 Summer Clothing Layers for Hiking

-By Tyler Socash, Education Programs Coordinator
+By Tyler Socash, former ADK Education Programs Manager

 “Dress for success” is a phrase we’re probably all familiar with.
 It’s an old adage from the business world, but it also applies to outdoor recreation.
 What you wear can have a big impact on your adventure.